Focus Area: Energy

 - Connection of New York’s Building and Construction Trades contractors to opportunities in renewable energy.

-Ross Gould has been WDI's Energy Sector Program Manager since 2015.
-Ross assesses the impact that energy policy, sector trends, and emerging technologies have on the workforce and tracks areas of opportunity within the energy sector where new employment is likely and workforce development needs are anticipated.
-He travels throughout New York State to obtain ground level intelligence about the state's energy workforce, the hiring demands of employers, and training programs.
+Ross Gould joined WDI in 2015 and currently serves as Director, Energy and Climate Program.
+Ross assesses the impact that energy policy, sector trends, and emerging technologies have on the workforce to drive conversations about energy workforce development.
+He also tracks areas of opportunity within the energy sector where new employment is likely and workforce development needs are anticipated.
+Ross travels throughout New York State to obtain ground level intelligence about the state's energy workforce, the hiring demands of employers, and training programs.
+Ross also serves as an advisor to partners in government, unions, industry and academia.

 Ross has a wide range of experience working in the private, public, and not for profit sectors.
-Prior to WDI, Ross worked as Legislative Director and Counsel for the New York State Senate drafting legislation across a wide array of areas including energy, environment, taxes, and economic development.
-Ross also managed the air and energy program for a statewide environmental not for profit, where his work focused on energy efficiency, solar, offshore wind, state energy planning, siting of electricity generation, and clean energy jobs.
+Prior to WDI, Ross worked as Legislative Director and Counsel for the New York State Senate drafting legislation in energy, environment, and economic development.
+Ross also managed the air and energy program for a statewide environmental not for profit, where his work focused on renewable energy and clean energy jobs.

-Ross is the author and co-author of several articles and reports that assess the impacts of environmental and energy policies, including “New York State and the Jobs of Offshore Wind Energy.
+Ross is the author and co-author of several articles and reports that assess the impacts of environmental and energy policies on jobs, including “New York State and the Jobs of Offshore Wind Energy.”